17.1 Athletic Board

-Two students nominated by the Student Association with two colleges represented;
+Two students selected by the Student Association with two colleges represented;

-One member of the Alumni Association from those nominated by the Alumni Association;
+One member of the Alumni Association selected by the Alumni Association;

-One member of the operating staff from those nominated by the Operating Staff Council;
+One member of the operating staff selected by the Operating Staff Council;

-One member of the supportive professional staff from those nominated by the Supportive Professional Staff Council;
+One member of the supportive professional staff selected by the Supportive Professional Staff Council;

-One nonvoting member from the Huskie Athletics Support Fund from those nominated by the Huskie Athletics Support Fund.
+One nonvoting member from the Huskie Athletic Fund selected by the Huskie Athletic Fund.

-In addition, the faculty representative to the National Collegiate Athletic Association, the associate vice president/director of athletics, and the university general counsel shall be ex officio, nonvoting members.
+In addition, the associate vice president/director of athletics and the university general counsel shall be ex officio, nonvoting members.

 With the exception of student representatives, members shall serve three-year staggered terms.
-Student members shall be nominated and appointed annually.
+Student members shall be appointed annually, although they may be replaced midsemester if class conflicts occur.
 All members shall be eligible for reappointment.

 17.1.3 Executive Committee

-126.96.36.199 The Athletic Board shall appoint an executive committee comprised of the chair, the chairs of the standing committees, and such other persons as the board shall determine.
+220.127.116.11 The Athletic Board shall appoint an executive committee comprised of the chair, liaisons to the working groups, and such other persons as the board shall determine.

-184.108.40.206 The committee shall advise the chair between meetings of the board, review and make recommendations to the board regarding recommendations made by administrators of the intercollegiate athletic program, develop the agenda for Board meetings, insure the development of adequate background information for the board on matters expected to be put on the board's agenda, and perform such other duties as may be assigned to it by the board.
+22.214.171.124 The committee shall advise the chair between meetings of the board, develop the agenda for board meetings, serve as an advisory body to the intercollegiate athletic department, and perform such other duties as may be assigned to it by the board.